MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/publishing.md

 ms.topic: conceptual
 ---

-# Publishing considerations for intelligent application workloads
+# Deployment and test considerations for intelligent application workloads

 It’s key to have a healthy application lifecycle management (ALM) process to avoid production issues and catch and fix any regression early.

-## Determine Your ALM Strategy
+## Determine your ALM strategy

 Ensure that your development process is efficient and scalable by developing a comprehensive ALM strategy that includes version control, continuous integration/continuous deployment (CI/CD), and automated testing.

 Evaluate options from simple to advanced continuous integration & delivery (CI/CD)

-- Manual deployment of solutions
+- Manual deployment of solutions.
 - Automated deployment with user-friendly [pipelines in Power Platform](/power-platform/alm/pipelines) (no source control).
 - Automated deployment + source control with [Azure DevOps](/power-platform/alm/devops-build-tools) or [GitHub Power Platform](/power-platform/alm/devops-github-actions) tools.
 - Automated testing of the copilot as part of the deployment process.